Jaded-Encoding-Thaumaturgy/lvsfunc/README.md

-Contains scripts ~~stolen from other people~~ combined into a simple function for Vapoursynth.
+Contains scripts I wrote and/or were written for me, combined into a simple function for Vapoursynth.

 This function offers the following:</br>